Posts Tagged ‘Ken Waltzer’

 He writes that hundreds of prisoners crowded the shower area and made it difficult to get in, therefore his father wanted to find a place to sit down and wait—which he did in a pile of snow where there were other ‘bodies’ sticking out.
 Dead or alive we’re not told.
 It’s one of those literary scenes wherein Eliezer confronts Death via his fear of his father’s death.
 He writes: “This discussion (with his father) continued for some time.”
 Then … “sirens began to wail … lights went out … guards chased us toward the blocks.”
 They obviously did not get a hot shower.
 Wiesel adds: “The cauldrons at the entrance found no takers.”
 2

-Are we to believe that the kapos, or “veterans of Buchenwald,” allowed non-disinfected, non-showered detainees into the barracks, possibly carrying lice and other vermin with them?
+Are we to believe that the kapos, or “veterans of Buchenwald,” allowed non-disinfected, non-showered new arrivals into the barracks, possibly carrying lice and other vermin with them?
 No way could this have happened.
 Yet Wiesel writes: “We let ourselves sink into the floor.
 To sleep was all that mattered.”
 I guess it was okay because they didn’t get into the beds.

 In the morning, having lost track of his father the night before, he went to search for him.
 What about the regimentation?
 What about the early morning roll call?
 Wiesel writes: “I walked for hours without finding him.
 Then I came to a block where they were distributing black ‘coffee.’ ” 3 He heard his father’s voice asking for some coffee.
 He brought it to him.
 “He was lying on the boards,” meaning, I suppose, a bare bunk.
 Then, “We had been ordered to go outside to allow for cleaning of the blocks (barracks).
 Only the sick could remain inside.
 (If that was the case, they were not fumigating.)
 We stayed outside for five hours.
 We were given soup.
 When they allowed us to return to the blocks, I rushed toward my father” … who told Eliezer he had not been given any soup because “they said we would die soon and it would be a waste of food.”